-We found that N. meningitidis was only slightly more frequent as a cause of bacterial meningitis than S. pneumoniae, in contrast with a previous study reporting laboratory confirmed data during an earlier period from 2004-11 in England and Wales, which reported that N. meningitidis (34%) was the most common cause of bacterial meningitis in children <15 years, followed by S. pneumoniae (16%).3 These differences are likely due to natural fluctuations in disease incidence.
-In the USA, the incidence of pneumococcal meningitis is higher than meningococcal meningitis.17 GBS was the most common cause of neonatal bacterial meningitis in this study (48%) and of bacterial meningitis in infants 29 days to <3 months of age (35%).
-A similar proportion was reported by a surveillance study in the UK and Ireland with GBS causing 50% of bacterial meningitis <3 months in 2010-11.18 Previous studies have reported a rise in GBS disease in recent years, with a study from England and Wales reporting an increase in all neonatal GBS disease from 1991 to 2010,19 and another study reporting an increase GBS disease.3 Ongoing development of GBS vaccines for use in pregnancy are vital to further impact on this disease in young infants - and these data highlight the importance of that work and its potential impact.
+We found that N. meningitidis was only slightly more frequent as a cause of bacterial meningitis than S. pneumoniae, in contrast with a previous study reporting laboratory confirmed data during an earlier period from 2004 to 11 in England and Wales, which reported that N. meningitidis (34%) was the most common cause of bacterial meningitis in children < 15 years, followed by S. pneumoniae (16%).
+These differences are likely due to natural fluctuations in disease incidence.
+In the USA, the incidence of pneumococcal meningitis is higher than meningococcal meningitis.
+GBS was the most common cause of neonatal bacterial meningitis in this study (48%) and of bacterial meningitis in infants 29 days to < 3 months of age (35%).
+A similar proportion was reported by a surveillance study in the UK and Ireland with GBS causing 50% of bacterial meningitis < 3 months in 2010-11.
+Previous studies have reported a rise in GBS disease in recent years, with a study from England and Wales reporting an increase in all neonatal GBS disease from 1991 to 2010, and another study reporting an increase in bacterial meningitis in infants aged < 3 months (7.4% per year) from 2004 to 2011 caused mostly by increased GBS disease.
+Ongoing development of GBS vaccines for use in pregnancy is vital to further impact on this disease in young infants - and these data highlight the importance of that work and its potential impact.

-Previous studies have investigated CSF and blood parameters including CSF cell counts, protein, glucose, and blood CRP and cell counts to distinguish bacterial from aseptic meningitis.20 CSF results have not been reliably shown to discriminate although results of studies vary.20 Studies also report variable results with blood cell counts.^{20,21} A low or negative CRP has been shown to be a good predictor of non-bacterial meningitis, but studies report low specificity for raised CRP to predict bacterial meningitis.^{20,21} Other previously investigated laboratory parameters include CSF neutrophil counts,22 and CSF lactate and serum procalcitonin which are not routinely performed.21
+Previous studies have investigated CSF and blood parameters including CSF cell counts, protein, glucose, and blood CRP and cell counts to distinguish bacterial from aseptic meningitis.
+CSF results have not been reliably shown to discriminate although results of studies vary.
+Studies also report variable results with blood cell counts.
+A low or negative CRP has been shown to be a good predictor of non-bacterial meningitis, but studies report low specificity for raised CRP to predict bacterial meningitis.
+Other previously investigated laboratory parameters include CSF neutrophil counts, and CSF lactate and serum procalcitonin which are not routinely performed.

-Although typical clinical features of meningitis are well described,^{11,23,24} few studies have directly compared clinical features in bacterial and aseptic meningitis.^{12,21} In this study, a descriptive analysis of clinical and CSF parameters for bacterial and aseptic meningitis were consistent with previous typically described results.^{11,23} Not surprisingly, children who were investigated for suspected meningitis also presented to hospital with a similar constellation of clinical features to children with meningitis.
+Although typical clinical features of meningitis are well described, few studies have directly compared clinical features in bacterial and aseptic meningitis.
+In this study, a descriptive analysis of clinical and CSF parameters for bacterial and aseptic meningitis was consistent with previous typically described results.
+Not surprisingly, children who were investigated for suspected meningitis also presented to the hospital with a similar constellation of clinical features to children with meningitis.